-What Can a Handyman Do in Flint, Michigan?
+What Can a Handyman Do Without a License in Flint, Michigan?

 In Michigan, most “handyman” work is legal without a state contractor license if you stay under the state’s home-improvement/maintenance threshold; above that threshold (or if you perform regulated trades like electrical/plumbing/HVAC), you generally must be licensed/registered.
 In Flint (Genesee County), you should also expect local registration, permitting through the building department for many projects, and trade permits pulled by licensed trades for electrical/plumbing/mechanical work.